MorZieg/FAST_Calibration/README.md

 ## License
 GNU General Public License, Version 3, 29 June 2007

-Copyright © 2018 Helmholtz Centre Potsdam GFZ German Research Centre for Geosciences, Potsdam, Germany
+Copyright Â© 2018 Helmholtz Centre Potsdam GFZ German Research Centre for Geosciences, Potsdam, Germany

 FAST Calibration is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 FAST Calibration is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.